top of page

 • Click here to download a sample IEP if you think it will help you map out your child's needs.

 • A good guide to develop goals is to look up Common Core Standards for ELA/Math then compare them to where your child's abilities are and reread your child's most recent evaluation.
-What is in line with your child's skill set?
-Ask the regular education teacher for a copy of the schedule and what activities the students do.
-Ask lots of questions and then make recommendations to which your child will be most successful.
+What is not aligned with your child's skill set?

 • Refuse to have the same goals every year even if the child doesn't meet them.
 Goals should never be the same year after year.
 Either break the goal down to smaller steps or modify the goal to set up the child for success.